lumirlumir/npm-clang-format-node/README.md

 <!-- markdownlint-disable-next-line -->
 <div align="center">

-⭐If you like this package, please give it a star on [GitHub](https://github.com/lumirlumir/npm-clang-format-node)!
-Your support helps us improve and maintain the project.⭐
+⭐If you like this package, please give it a star on [GitHub](https://github.com/lumirlumir/npm-clang-format-node)!⭐<br>
+Your support helps us improve and maintain the project.

 <image src="https://llvm.org/img/LLVMWyvernSmall.png" width="350px" height="220px"/><br /><br />